NIIF/simplesamlphp-module-aa/README.md

 This module provides back-end SAML Attribute Authority functionality.

+## Install module
+You can install the module via composer:

+    composer require niif/simplesamlphp-module-aa:1.*

 ## Apache configuration
 The following Apache configuration is required for the SimpleSAMLphp request path: